oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * MAY respond with the 500 status code.

 #### 2.3.1.3 ‘Allow ipv4_net’
-The ‘allow ipv4_net’ command is OPTIONAL for openc2 producers implementing the SLPF.
+The ‘allow ipv4_net’ command is OPTIONAL for Openc2 Producers implementing the SLPF.
-The ‘allow ipv4_net’ command is OPTIONAL for openc2 consumers implementing the SLPF.
+The ‘allow ipv4_net’ command is OPTIONAL for Openc2 Consumers implementing the SLPF.

 The command permits traffic as specified by the range of IPv4 addresses as expressed by CIDR notation.
 If the mask is absent (or unspecified) then it MUST be treated as a single IPv4 address (i.e. an address range of one element).
 The address range specified in the ipv4_net MUST be treated as a source OR destination address.